-South Bank (A Rural Bank), Inc. was originally organized by a group of Cagayan de Oro businessmen in 1993 as Kagay-anon Rural Bank (Cagayan de Oro) Inc.It was the only rural banking institution in Cagayan de Oro City at that time since establishment of bank branches was not yet liberalized.
+South Bank (A Rural Bank), Inc. was originally organized by a group of Cagayan de Oro businessmen in 1993 as Kagay-anon Rural Bank (Cagayan de Oro) Inc. It was the only rural banking institution in Cagayan de Oro City at that time because establishment of bank branches was not yet liberalized.

-Sometime in 1999, the Bank was acquired by the A Brown Group of Companies, the real estate developer/owner of Xavier Estates.
-The A Brown conglomerate is led by Dr. Walter B. Brown, a noted businessman who is also in power, mining, and other businesses.
-Kagay-anon Rural Bank was then a singlebranch banking unit, and was renamed South Bank, Inc. by the Brown Group.
+In 1999, the Bank was acquired by the A Brown Group of Companies, the real estate developer/owner of Xavier Estates.
+The A Brown conglomerate is headed by Dr. Walter B. Brown, a noted businessman who is also in power, mining, and other businesses.
+Kagay-anon Rural Bank was then a single-branch banking unit.
+It was renamed South Bank (A Rural Bank), Inc. by the Brown Group.